Sacha924/Sacha924/README.md

 # 🧑 About me :

-- 💻 I’m a software engineer at Datadog
+- 💻 I’m a software engineer at Datadog.
+Backend enjoyer.

 - 🔍 I enjoy learning new things about computer science, finance and blokchain everyday